Here’s a List of All the Beer Drinking “Holidays” in 2022

 February 2: Groundhog Day

-What pairs better together than beer and football? … We couldn’t think of an answer either.
+What pairs better together than beer and football?
+We couldn’t think of an answer either.
 We know you’ll be drinking your favourite brews this Super Bowl Sunday, but what will you be eating?
-Here are some beer snacks for the big game so that you can drink your beer and eat it too!
+Here are some beer snacks for the big game so that you can fill up on beer and snacks while you cheer on your favourite team!

 February 14: Valentine’s Day